A manifestation of order and beauty in nature is called symmetry.

 However, it is well known that the SM is not a complete theory.

-In fact, It does not include the gravitational force, and it does not explain the existence of dark matter and dark energy, which together make up about 95% of the Universe.
+It does not include gravity, nor does it explain the existence of dark matter and dark energy, which together make up about 95% of the universe.

-Moreover, the SM does not provide a satisfactory explanation for the matter-antimatter asymmetry observed in the Universe.
+Furthermore, the SM does not provide a satisfactory explanation for the matter-antimatter asymmetry observed in the universe.

-For these reasons, physicists are looking for a more comprehensive theory that can explain all the phenomena observed in Nature.
+For these reasons, physicists are looking for a more comprehensive theory that can simultaneously explain all the phenomena observed in nature.

 There are two main strategies to search for New Physics (NP) beyond the SM: direct and indirect searches.

-On the one hand, direct searches aim to produce new particles at high-energy colliders, such as the Large Hadron Collider (LHC) at CERN.and to detect their
+On the one hand, direct searches aim to produce new particles at high-energy colliders, such as the Large Hadron Collider (LHC) at CERN.

 So far, no new particles have been discovered in this way at the LHC, which may indicate that they are too heavy to be produced at the energies currently available.